Actindo-AG/Documentation/RetailSuiteAccounting/Integration/08_ManageCostAccounting.md

     - Click the middle *Cost accounting* drop-down list and select the desired posting period.
 All available posting periods are displayed.
     - Click the right *Cost accounting* drop-down list and select the **Cost 1 - cost center** option.

     All existing cost centers for the selected period are displayed in the list below.
-The input lines at the bottom are displayed for a cost center.
+The input fields at the bottom are displayed for a cost center.

-2. Enter a number in the *Cost center* field in the bottom input lines.
+2. Enter a number in the *Cost center* field in the bottom input fields.

     > [Info] If a number is entered that is already in use, an error message is displayed when clicking the [SAVE & NEW] button.